Overseas France: Political representation in legislatures

-European Parliament (European Union)
+European Union representation

-The territories used to be collectively represented in the European Parliament by the Overseas Territories of France constituency.
-Since the 2019 European elections, France decided to switch to a single constituency, putting an end to all regional constituencies, including the Overseas Territories constituency.
+The territories used to be collectively represented in the European Parliament by the Overseas Territories of France constituency until the 2019 European elections, when all French constituencies merged to form a single constituency.

-Council (European Union)

-The special territories of EU Member states are not separately represented in the EU Council.
-Every member state represents all its citizens in the Council.
+Overseas France and other special territories of EU member states are not separately represented in the EU Council.
+Every member state represents all its citizens in the council.

 Overview

-Inhabited departments and collectivities
+Inhabited collectivities and departments/regions

 The eleven inhabited French overseas territories are:

 Uninhabited overseas territories

 Several of these territories are generally only transiently inhabited by researchers in scientific stations.